Author: Vlatka Vuković, Co-founder and Lead Consultant at Horvath Wolf d.o.o. CIPP/E, ISO 27001 LA, ISO 9001 LA

 Do not process more data and information than what is necessary for the services the guest is asking for.

-It’s been a year and a half since the GDPR is being applied as law, and yet we still encounter situations like these.
+It’s been three years since the GDPR is being applied as law, and yet we still encounter situations like this.

 There is no better time to review your compliance requirements than RIGHT NOW.